 Sample Preservation: Document preservation of all samples according to the following instructions.

-List the chemical preservatives added to the sample.
+List the chemical preservatives added to the sample (e.g., H2SO4, NaOH, sodium thiosulfate).

 Record the results of pH verification performed in the field, including the pH value of the sample (if applicable).
 Note any observations about changes in the sample as a result of adding preservative to the sample or mixing the sample with the preservative.